TheOdinProject/curriculum/ruby_programming/computer_science/project_data_structures_algorithms.md

   1. Build a `Node` class.
 It is should have attributes for the data it stores as well as its left and right children.
 As a bonus, try including the `Comparable` module and make nodes compare using their data attribute.

-  2. Write a method `#build_tree` which takes an array of data (e.g. [1, 7, 4, 23, 8, 9, 4, 3, 5, 7, 9, 67, 6345, 324]) and turns it into a balanced binary tree full of `Node` objects appropriately placed (don't forget to sort and remove duplicates!).
+  2. Write a method `#build_tree` which takes an array of data (e.g. [1, 7, 4, 23, 8, 9, 4, 3, 5, 7, 9, 67, 6345, 324]) and turns it into a balanced binary tree full of `Node` objects appropriately placed.
 The `#build_tree` method should return the level-1 root node.
+  **Tip:** To create a balanced Binary tree, you first must sort the array (and don't forget to remove the duplicate values as well).
+From there you will need to get to the middle of the array and make it the root of the BST.
+You will then need to use recursion to get to the middle of the left half of the array and set that value as the root's left child.
+Same goes for the right half of the array and the root's right child.
+Remember, divide and conquor!

   2. Build a `Tree` class which accepts an array when initialized.
 The `Tree` class should have a `root` attribute which uses the return value of `#build_tree`.